sparklingspacess/HTMLMonaco/README.md

 This was designed for WebView2 only, use with other "web-loaders" may result in issues and/or unknown crashes.

 There's no need to credit me for this, seriously, this is literally just a Monaco HTML Page, I am literally just sharing this on GitHub.
+A toddler with crayons up his ass could probably do something better than this lol.